-Reliability of an outcome measure may be established by meeting the following minimum standards: (a) internal consistency (such as Cronbach's alpha) of 0.50 or higher; (b) temporal stability/test-retest reliability of 0.40 or higher; or (c) inter-rater reliability (such as percentage agreement, correlation, or kappa) of 0.50 or higher.
-The protocol for a review may specify higher standards for assessing reliability.
+Reliability of an outcome measure may be established by meeting the following minimum standards: internal consistency-such as Cronbach's alpha-of .50 or higher; temporal stability and test-retest reliability of 0.40 or higher; or inter-rater reliability-such as percentage agreement, correlation, or kappa-of .50 or higher.
+The review protocol may specify higher standards for assessing reliability.